cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 ### Project-level Build Tooling

 I wanted to try out using plain bash functions to automate build tasks rather than having to bend a Makefile to get it to fit the needs of the project.
 I've been working on a taskrunner lib that I wanted to try out; it just runs bash functions.
-Luckily, there isn't any service-level building required, as everything's currently managed and covered in the compose stack, and so I just have a single root-level Taskfile; otherwise, as it is now, I haven't tested nor thought about the feasibility of using multiple dependant Taskfiles to expose and chain running a project-level tasks from the root Taskfile.
-I had considered using gulp, which can chain gulp files like that, if that were to be an issue.
+Luckily, there isn't any service-level building required, as everything's currently managed and covered in the compose stack, and so I just have a single root-level Taskfile; otherwise, as it is now, I haven't tested nor thought about the feasibility of using multiple Taskfiles to expose and chain running, for example project-level tasks, starting from a root Taskfile.
+I had considered using gulp, which can chain gulp multiple gulp files.

 I've could've also tried porting the Taskfile to python since most of the project happens to be using that language anyways; although, the bash Taskfile shouldn't get much more complicated than it already is, and so it'll possibly be sufficient for the project's needs for each service long-term.